arienkock/arienkock.github.io/_posts/2014-10-10-functional-web-layouts.md

 2. sandboxed JS discourages re-use of functions and may balloon your code size from all the dependent libraries
 3. polyfills for older browsers aren't a perfect solution

-However, if these do not bother you, then "yes", these will do the trick (I do believe down the line WebComponents will be the dominant life-form on the web).
+However, if these do not bother you, then "yes", these will do the trick and I believe, down the line, WebComponents will be the dominant life-form on the web.
 Polymer provides [some nice layout components](https://www.polymer-project.org/docs/elements/layout-elements.html) to get you started.
 The unfortunately named [Mozilla Brick](https://mozbrick.github.io/docs/brick-layout.html) has some too.
-On a sidenote: I hope there comes a way to (intentionally) affect styles of elements *inside* of shadow-DOM.
-Using a special CSS selector or the like.
+On a sidenote: I hope there will be a way to (intentionally) affect styles of elements *inside* of shadow-DOM.
+Using a special CSS selector is the simplest solution I can think of.

 Another solution I considered and dismissed is GSS.
 [Grid Style Sheets](http://gridstylesheets.org/) have the JavaScript doing the layout, which isn't ideal when it comes to supporting low-end devices.
 That and, despite how expressive it is, when it comes to layout, it's not addressing the reusability problem.